steffitan23/cubstart-website/public/content/course-info.md

 ## Labs

 Labs are a fun way to learn and practice the content in a more hands-on way!
 We have all sorts of exciting exercises for you to make your own demos and small apps.
 They also serve as a means of introducing the homework assignment (that was assigned the previous week) for those who are struggling to grasp certain concepts or haven't gotten around to doing the assigned homework.
-Those who do not wish to complete an assignment in its entirety for a certain week, can come to the lab section and attempt the homework for the entire duration.
-You can receive full credit for the homework assignment regardless of completion (based on effort, TAs will check you off).

 Web: Labs consist of a mini-lecture reviewing past topics, introducton of new concepts, and potentially a short lab assignment depending on the week.
 The first hour is required.
 The second half of lab serves as office hours / homework party and is optional, but highly recommended for those new to programming.